Insight Counseling Center

 When addressing work-related topics, employees must:

-• Disclose your ICC affiliation, clarifying personal views (e.g., “Opinions are mine, not ICC’s”).
+• Disclose your ICC affiliation and clarify that views expressed are personal, not ICC's.

 • Refrain from endorsing ICC services without Clinical Director approval.